gittar/kmeanstf/README.md

 # kmeanstf

-tensorflow-based implementations of the following algorithms:
+TensorFlow-based implementations of the following algorithms:

 * k-means with random initialization (Lloyd, 1982)
 * k-means++ (Arthur and Vassilvitskii, 2006)